 - Creativity – by making up their own games, building mud castles/cakes, making potions, and the like, you are stimulating your child’s imagination, vocabulary, and problem-solving skills.

-Read:Â 6 Reasons Why Imaginative Play Is So Important
+Read: 6 Reasons Why Imaginative Play Is So Important

 - Nothing lowers a child’s anxiety more than unstructured play.
 (In my opinion)

 - Your mental health!
-Sometimes, we just need a break, grab a book, a cup of tea, and sit outside whilst your younger child enjoys living in their own world for a little and your older child continues with a few more activities.
+Sometimes, we need a break, grab a book, a cup of tea, and sit outside whilst your younger child enjoys living in their own world for a little while, and your older child continues with a few more activities.